meaniebeanie22/meaniebeanie22.github.io/chapters/i-strike-the-jolly-roger.md

 since the mutiny began, not a man of them could ever have been sober.

-Foraging about, I found a bottle with some brandy left, for Hands; and for myself I routed out some biscuit, some pickled fruits, a great bunch of raisins, and a piece of cheese.
+Foraging about, I found a bottle with some brandy left, for Hands; and for myself I routed out some [:biscuit](https://en.wikipedia.org/wiki/Hardtack), some pickled fruits, a great bunch of raisins, and a piece of cheese.
 With these I came on deck, put down my own stock behind the rudder head and well out of the coxswain’s reach, went forward to the water-breaker, and had a good deep drink of